Bureau of Ships: History

 After 1947, BuShips purchased ships for the Departments of the Army and the Air Force, coordinated Department of Defense (DOD) shipbuilding activities, and coordinated navy repair and conversion programs with other federal agencies.
 By 1949 the Naval Reactors branch of BuShips had been established under Hyman G. Rickover, which resulted in the highly successful naval nuclear power program.
 By 1955 Naval Reactors had developed the first nuclear-powered submarine, followed by the first nuclear-powered ballistic missile submarine in 1960, with other BuShips branches responsible for the non-nuclear portions of those submarines.
 In the 1950s BuShips was responsible for procuring the first supercarriers such as the Forrestal class and developing new ship types to carry naval surface-to-air missiles, notably guided missile "frigates" (hull classification symbol DLG) such as the Farragut class.
 The Bureau established a formal program of value engineering (VE) in 1957, overseen by Lawrence D. Miles, an engineer who had launched VE at the General Electric Company in 1947, and Raymond Fountain, also from G.E.

 In 1966 BuShips was succeeded by the Naval Ship Systems Command (NAVSHIPS), known as the Naval Sea Systems Command or NAVSEA since 1974.

 Chiefs of the Bureau

-The following is an incomplete list of individuals who served as chief of the Bureau of Ships.
+The following is a list of individuals who served as chief of the Bureau of Ships.